kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 Are you interested in business analysis but don’t know where to start?
 This complete curriculum covers the essential skills and knowledge required for business analysis and can be completed independently.
 Whether you are a fresh graduate or have basic IT skills and want to switch to an IT business analyst career and succeed in your professional development, this high-quality training provides an opportunity to land your first business analyst job.

-**Module 1: Introduction to IT Business Analysis**
+**Module 1: Introduction to Business Analysis**

 In this module, we will introduce you to the role of IT business analysts, their responsibilities, and the business environment.
 Business Analyst demand, salary and career roadmap.

-- 1.1 Overview of IT Business Analysis
+- 1.1 Overview of Business Analysis

-  - Clarify the importance of IT business analysis in organizations.
+  - Clarify the importance of business analysis in organizations.
   - Explain the role and responsibilities of IT business analysts.
   - Discuss the skills and qualities required for successful IT business analysts.
   - Provide real-world examples and case studies to illustrate the value of IT business analysis.